 “Being a Basketmaker covers a wide range of activity now.
 I use natural materials, plastics, wire, strings, cardboard strips and paper to make containers and sculptures in a wide variety of scales and forms.
 The techniques I use are not only those traditionally associated with UK and European basket making practice but ones which originate from across the world.”

-She works for museums, councils, hospitals and schools and demonstrates/exhibits at numerous national events.
+Rachel works for museums, councils, hospitals and schools and demonstrates/exhibits at numerous national events.